 Directly or indirectly, large account of people is involved in the tourism sector.
 It includes areas like transportation, somewhere to stay, food, ticketing, guide, boating, rafting, trekking, preservation of the tourist sites etc. Host provides all necessary services and facilities to the guests.
 The guest pays for all these services.
 Hence, the tourism generates considerable benefits for the people of the origin place of the tourist as well as people on destinations.

-By developing the infrastructures in various tourism related activities enables better movement services from one place to another for either incoming or outgoing tourists.
+By developing the infrastructure for various tourism related activities enables better movement services from one place to another for either incoming or outgoing tourists.
 One of the primary motives for developing a country like ours is to promote tourism destination for foreign tourists.
 It helps to get the foreign exchange.

 A good amount of foreign reserve helps to maintain a country’s balance of trade.
 Apart from the balance of trade in the country, it also generates employment opportunity for the jobless youth.
 In this way they get their livelihood and the income is generated for their continued existence and well being.